 - Start Date: May 2018

 - Contact hours: Online learning: 10 contact hours for RS and CHO and 8 for RN; Classroom: 21 contact hours for RS and CHO

-- Length: Generally takes six to twelve months to complete, with a two year maximum.
+- Length: Generally takes six to nine months to complete, with a one year maximum.

 - Competencies: Housing, Health Promotion and Disease Prevention

 - Supplemental materials: Syllabus 2017 (PDF)